Low Head Dam Safety

 low head dam

 A low head dam is a human-made structure that spans the full width of a river and is designed to allow water to continuously flow over it.
-These dams are typically less than 25 feet high and don’t provide flood control.
+These dams can be difficult to see when approaching from upstream.
+Look out for signs, buoys, and paths to get out and walk around the dam, but remember that not all dams are marked.

 Alden low head Dam, Iowa | Photolibrarian via Flickr